wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-automation-with-chef.md

 ## Preparing the workstation

 First, lets prep the workstation.
-I’m using a standard Windows workstation.
+I'm using a standard Windows workstation.
 We need to create a directory to store our config files and cookbooks.

 First create a directory called C:\chef.